 In addition to the revisions to the capital stress testing regime discussed above, the Federal Reserve's enhanced prudential standards rules will also extend the applicability of certain additional enhanced prudential standards to large savings and loan holding companies, with the specific requirements tailored based on the same four-category framework utilized in the interagency regulatory capital and liquidity rules.
 These additional enhanced prudential standards, which have been applicable to large U.S. bank holding companies under section 165 of the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank Act), include: risk management and risk committee requirements; liquidity risk management, stress testing, and buffer requirements; and single counterparty credit limits.
-CSC will be required to comply with the new risk management and risk committee requirement, stress testing, and buffer requirements, as well as the new liquidity risk-management, stress testing, and buffer requirements at the new single counterparty credit limits will go into effect for CSC on January 1, 2021.
+CSC will be required to comply with the new risk management and risk committee requirements, as well as the new liquidity risk-management, stress testing, and buffer requirements commencing on January 1, 2021.
 The new single counterparty credit limits will go into effect for CSC on January 1, 2022.